 Co-Sponsored and Organized by

-Compile and characterize the set of ongoing coastal solutions projects that actively engage stakeholders at the city, county, and/or state level to co-design and deploy observing and modeling frameworks for coastal flooding along the US east coast.
-SESSION 1.
+Compile and characterize West Coast coastal community solutions projects that are actively engaging stakeholders at the city, county, and/or state level to co-design and deploy observing and modeling frameworks for coastal flood monitoring, modeling and forecasting needs.

 DATES, FORMAT, and VENUE

 March/April 2021, Virtual Meeting